 Growing up, I was part of the 1%, but not the 1% that you think of when reading an opinion piece by a tech startup cofounder.

-To say that a different way, we weren't "sort of" poor.
+To say that in a different way, we weren't "sort of" poor.
 We were very poor.

-As an adult who no longer worries for money, I've continued to struggle with a scarcity mindset.
-This has led to questionable long-term decisions in favor of short-term ones
+As an adult who no longer worries about money, I've continued to struggle with a scarcity mindset.
+This has led to questionable long-term decisions in favor of short-term ones.

-It's caused tension in my relationships when I've asked to for repayment immediately for couch-change-level expenses.
-We're talking about sums of money so small that a favor as simple and trivial picking me up from the airport would most definitely make me "whole."
+It’s caused tension in my relationships when I've asked for repayment immediately for couch-change-level expenses.
+We're talking about sums of money so small that favors as simple and trivial as picking me up from the airport would most definitely make me "whole."

 Founding a company has resurfaced some of my old scarcity mindset habits.
 Some of these habits have been necessary to survive (and thrive) up until this point.
 I imagine if you're reading this and you're a start-up founder, you've experienced the same.

 "There are only 3 of us working here."